LaserFR/LaserFR/README.md

 This is the official implementation code for the paper "The Invisible Polyjuice Potion: An Effective Physical Adversarial Attack Against Face Recognition."

 Our work involves modeling physical infrared lasers and using simulation results to guide physical attacks.
-The structure of our project mirrors that of the paper, where a Python script corresponds to a section.
-This approach facilitates step-by-step verification of our methodology and results.
+The structure of our project mirrors that of the paper, where a Python script corresponds to a step.
+This approach facilitates step-by-step verification of our methodology and results, and reuse and repurposing by others.

-Additionally, we provide a main Python file (main.py) that integrates all sections into a cohesive framework.
+Additionally, we provide a main Python file (main.py) that integrates all approaches into an integrated execution.
 This file allows the complete execution of a desired attack scenario against the FR models under study.

 ## 2. Table of Contents